bsamot10/EuroleagueDataETL/euroleague_data_loader/README.md

 ### Meta data and logs

-For each season's directory a meta data _json_ file is created, that holds some useful information of the process.
+For each season's directory a meta data _json_ file is created that holds some useful information of the process.

 A simple logfile that captures all the _print_ results is also available in the _simple_logs_ folder of the current working directory.